Mrudu17/Mrudu17/README.md

 ### 🚀 Data Enthusiast | Aspiring Data Analyst | Lifelong Learner

 Welcome to my GitHub profile!
-I’m a Computer Data Science and Data Analytics student at **Loyola Academy**, passionate about leveraging **data science**, **cloud services**, and **analytics** to derive actionable insights from complex datasets.
+I’m a Computer Data Science and Data Analytics student at **Loyola Academy**, passionate about leveraging **data science**, and **analytics** to derive actionable insights from complex datasets.
 I thrive on solving real-world problems through data-driven solutions and continuous learning.

 ---